ThaiLe1220/cog-comfyui/README.md

 The `kolors` model on Replicate is a good example to follow:

-- https://replicate.com/fofr/kolors (The model with it’s customised API)
+- https://replicate.com/fofr/kolors (The model with it's customised API)
 - https://github.com/replicate/cog-comfyui-kolors (The new repo)

 It was created from this repo, and then deployed using Cog.
 You can step through the commits of that repo to see what was changed and how, but broadly: